Table of Contents

 The pores (tiny openings in the skin) clog and form the so-called blackheads, clog and form the so-called blackheads, whiteheads and pimples on the face.
 The blackheads are observed mostly in adolescence when human skin is more oily than usual.

 Over time, the hormones calm down and oily skin usually banishes.
 However, some people have more sensitive skin than others and oily skin can be preserved long after teenage years.

-Predisposing factors causing oily skin?
+What are some Predisposing factors causing oily skin?

 Oily skin is a very unpleasant issue that is often regarded as a cosmetic defect, but, it turns out, the reasons for such condition can be related to harmful lifestyle habits, e.g. unhealthy diet, smoking, drinking alcohol.